ffund/ml-notebooks/notebooks/4-neural-model-selection-hw.md

 ```
 :::

 ::: {.cell .markdown }
 Also plot the actual and predicted values over time for the first 1000
 samples of the *test* data (similar to your plots in the previous
-sections).
+sections, following the same style requirements).
+(Note: make sure you are comparing the model prediction to the "delayed"
+test data samples, not the original samples!)

 Comment on this plot - does the model predict the hand
 velocity well, compared to the previous models?

 See if you can identify a few points where this model
 does noticeably better.
+Download and *annotate* this plot -
+circle parts of the time series where the model with one-SE delay
+is noticably better at predicting the true value than the model with delay = 2.

+Comment on the versions of this plot you created for
+each of the three models (no delay, delay 2, delay with one-SE delay).
+What is the R2 score of the model in each case?
+Does the visual improvement
+you can see in the plot align with your expectations, based on the magnitude
+of the improvement in R2 score?

 :::